-At PSE&G, our focus is on enhancing reliability and resiliency of our T&D system, meeting customer expectations and supporting public policy objectives by investing capital in T&D infrastructure and clean energy programs.
-For the years 2021-2025, PSE&G's capital investment program is estimated to be in a range of \$14 billion to \$16 billion, resulting in an expected compound annual growth in rate base of 6.5% to 8%.
-The low end of the range assumes an extension of our Gas System Modernization Program (GSMP) and Clean Energy Future (CEF)-Energy Efficiency (EE) program at their average annual investment levels, as these programs are expected to continue at least at those current rates beyond their currently approved timeframe of 2023.
-The upper end of the range is driven by certain unapproved investment programs, including an Infrastructure Advancement Program (IAP) which we filed in November 2021.
-The IAP is a proposed \$848 million investment program made over four years to improve the reliability of the "last mile" of our electric distribution system, address aging substations and gas metering and regulating stations and invest in electric vehicle charging infrastructure at our facilities to support the electrification of our fleet over the coming years.
-The upper end of the range also includes an extension of our Energy Strong program, which otherwise concludes in 2023, as well as the remaining portion of our CEF proposal (portion of Electric Vehicle (EV) and Energy Storage (ES) programs) and a potentially higher amount of investment for GSMP and CEF-EE beyond current levels.
-During 2022, we expect to file for extensions of our GSMP and CEF-EE program, which we expect will conclude in the first half of 2023.
+At PSE&G, our focus is on investing capital in T&D infrastructure and clean energy programs to enhance the reliability and resiliency of our T&D system, meet customer expectations and support public policy objectives.
+For the years 2023-2027, PSE&G's capital investment program is estimated to be in a range of \$15.5 billion to \$18 billion, resulting in an expected compound annual growth in rate base of 6% to 7.5% from year-end 2022 to year-end 2027.
+The low end of this range includes an extension of our Gas System Modernization Program (GSMP) and Clean Energy Future (CEF)-EE program at their average annual investment levels plus inflation, as these programs are expected to continue beyond their currently approved timeframe of 2023.
+The upper end of our capital investment range includes an extension of our Energy Strong program, which otherwise concludes in 2024, as well as the remaining portion of our CEF proposal (portion of Electric Vehicle (EV) and Energy Storage (ES) programs) and a potentially higher amount of investments for GSMP and CEF-EE beyond current levels.
+We filed for a \$320 million short-term extension of our CEF-EE program in September 2022, which we expect will be resolved in 2023.
+A remaining component of our CEF-EV program related to medium and heavy duty charging infrastructure has been the subject of a stakeholder process that the BPU began in 2021 and we expect that this effort will result in PSE&G submitting a filing targeting infrastructure investments for the medium and heavy duty EV market in 2023.
+Our CEF-ES program is being held in abevance.
+In September 2022, the BPU released a draft Storage Incentive Program proposal and is currently undertaking a stakeholder process to receive comments.
+PSE&G is active in the proceeding.
+Pursuant to our GSMP II and Energy Strong II programs, we are required to file a distribution base rate case no later than December 31, 2023.
+Among other things, the rate case will recover capital expenditures associated with these programs, as well as the Advanced Metering Infrastructure and EV programs, and other investments that are not recovered through periodic rate roll-ins.
+We expect to conclude the case in the second half of 2024.